-Anja Dahlmann heads the Berlin Office.
+Anja Dahlmann heads the Berlin office.
 She also conducts research on autonomous weapons systems in the research and transfer project Arms Control and Emerging Technologies.
 Together with Theres Klose, the coordinator and event manager of the office, she fosters the IFSH knowledge transfer to political decision-makers and the public in Berlin.
-Maurice Meyer supports the team as a student assistant.
+Sina Brauer supports the team as a student assistant.

 In addition, other IFSH staff members work on various projects in the Berlin office.
 Dr Tobias Fella is a researcher and leads the project Challenges to Deep Cuts.
 Lucian Bumeder coordinates the work of the Young Deep Cuts Commission as a researcher within that project.
 Yasmin Cürük and Frederico Ganz support the work of the joint project The CBW network for a comprehensive reinforcement of norms against chemical and biological weapons (CBWNet) as student assistants.
 This project is led by Dr Alexander Kelle.
 Dr Matthias Schulze, the head of the International Cyber Security (ICS) research focus, is also based at the Berlin office.